 Felco# 2 pruners.
 It’s very important to make sure they’re clean & sharp.
-You don’t want any ragged edges or infection setting in.
+You don’t want any ragged edges or infection sets in.

 A light mix for the young roots to continue growing into.
 I used 1/2 potting soil & 1/2 succulent & cactus mix.
 Wet it thoroughly before planting the baby.

 1 gallon grow pot.
 Because the baby was already 3′ tall with no significant roots to anchor it, I used a tall & narrow pot.

 A bamboo stake.
 This will make sure the air layering stays upright & straight while it’s rooting in.

 A rag.
 You won’t need this for other houseplants but Ficus’, both the leaves & stems, ooze a milky sap when pruned.
 It could irritate you.
 I’ve gotten it on my skin & it hasn’t bothered me.
 Never get it on your face & especially not near your eyes or mouth.